lueck/standoff-db/README.md

-# Database relations for stand-off annotations and text mining #
+# Database relations for stand-off annotations and basic text mining #

 State: Under construction and still keeps changing.
-Not ready for production.
-We do not yet use the deploy-tool's tag system.
+Not ready for production yet.
+We do not yet use the deployment-tool's tag system.

 ## Features ##